ReinforcementLearning-RUG/rl-mdp2/README.md

 </p>

 ## About
-This repository contains skeleton code for the second assignment of the reinforcement learning course.
+This repository contains skeleton code for the third assignment of the reinforcement learning course.
 ## Getting started

 ### Prerequisites